oobabooga/text-generation-webui/Pygmalion-chat-model-FAQ.md

 #### How to import my character?

-Place the JSON file into the `characters` folder, or upload directly from the web UI by clicking on the "Upload character" tab at the bottom of the interface.
+Put the JSON file in the `characters` folder, or upload it directly from the web UI by clicking on the "Upload character" tab at the bottom.

-#### How to add a profile picture for my character?
+#### How do I add a profile picture for my character?

 You have two options:

-* Place an image with the same name as your character's JSON file into the `characters` folder.
-For instance, `Character.jpg` if your bot is `Character.json`.
+* Put an image with the same name as your character's JSON file into the `characters` folder.
+For example, if your bot is `Character.json`, add `Character.jpg` or `Character.png` to the folder.
-* Place an image called `img_bot.jpg` into the `text-generation-webui` folder.
-This image will be used for ALL bots that do not have their own profile picture.
+* Put an image called `img_bot.jpg` or `img_bot.png` into the `text-generation-webui` folder.
+This image will be used as the profile picture for any bots that don't have one.

-#### How to add a profile picture for myself?
+#### How do I add a profile picture for myself?

-Put an image called `img_you.jpg` into the `text-generation-webui` folder.
+Put an image called `img_you.jpg` or `img_you.png` into the `text-generation-webui` folder.

 #### I have imported my character and can't see the `example_dialogue`.